fmarcio/react-color-app/README.md

 The user types a color name (or its hex value) and app displays it.

 The whole project is responsive.
+Site deployed [here](https://lovely-bonbon-761762.netlify.app/)

 ## Português